Home

 Schools, Daycares and Colleges

-IPM for classrooms, cafeterias, dorms, offices, storage rooms, childcare spaces, playgrounds, exterior perimeters and sensitive areas.
+IPM support for classrooms, cafeterias, offices, childcare spaces, playground edges and sensitive areas.

 School Pest Control